-Squabble is completely legitimate.
-It is founded, overseen, and operated daily by seasoned attorneys.
-Every dispute is mediated by a Certified Squabble Mediator (CSM).
-Every CSM is vetted comprehensively for their professional credentials and expertise.
-As well, every CSM is required to undergo intensive training and pass a certification exam with regards to mediation principles and the Squabble process.
-Further, all CSMs are rated.
-They are continually monitored by Squabble’s Quality Control Team, which assimilates both user feedback and internal data to assess CSM performance.
-CSM Ratings are based on a CSM’s performance in areas such as their percentage of disputes settled, Squabbler and Squabblee satisfaction, efficiency, responsiveness, and professionalism.
-Squabble is committed to transparency and, as such, when your CSM has been assigned to your Squabble, you may view his or her profile which conveys pertinent information as to your CSM’s professional experience and their CSM Rating.
+Every joined dispute is mediated by a Certified Squabble Mediator (CSM), a legal professional who has been extensively vetted for education and expertise.
+Further all CSMs undergo intensive training and pass a certification exam to ensure their proficiency in both mediation principles and the Squabble process.
+Finally, all CSMs are rated and monitored by Squabble’s Quality Control Team, which assimilates both user feedback and internal data to assess CSM performance.
+CSM Ratings are based on factors like user satisfaction, her percentage of disputes settled and her responsiveness.
+Squabble is committed to full transparency and thus all pertinent info about your CSM is easily viewable on his or her CSM profile.

 Are Squabble decisions final?

-The Squabble process is identical to the process that would occur if one navigated the traditional Small Claims Court process – only it’s all done through your phone.
+The Squabble process is identical to the process that would occur if you attempted to fill out and deliver paperwork to Small Claims Court – only it’s all done through your phone.
 If you were to settle your dispute through a mediator in court, you would sign a settlement agreement that would be nearly identical to the Squabble Settlement Agreement™ (SSA).
-Of course, anyone can break a contractual promise, so it is possible your opposing party may fail to live up to their promises in the SSA.
-This is why Squabble features the “enforce” option, which turns your SSA into a Stipulated Judgment, which can then be used to carry out a variety of enforcement mechanisms, such as garnishing wages, obtaining attachment liens on real and personal property, and ensuring that nonpayment will affect the opposing party’s credit.
+These agreements are fully enforceable under the laws of your jurisdiction.

 What happens during the Squabble process?